-On November 18, 2010, students, faculty, and staff in the Department of Communicative Disorders and Sciences, along with the greater college community, were informed by the President of SUNY Geneseo that in an effort to close a 7.2 million dollar college-wide budget deficit, degree programs in Art Studio (along with two other academic programs) were being "deactivated."
+On November 18, 2010, students, faculty, and staff in the Department of Communicative Disorders and Sciences, along with the greater college community, were informed by the President of SUNY Geneseo that in an effort to close a 7.2 million dollar college-wide budget deficit, degree programs in Art Studio were being "deactivated."
 Due to these actions we will no longer be admitting new students to either these programs.
 Those students who are currently enrolled will be afforded the opportunity to finish out the program and earn their degrees.